dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 [!INCLUDE[](~/includes/2.1.md)]

-We recommend all ASP.NET Core web apps call the `UseHttpsRedirection` middleware to redirect all HTTP requests to HTTPS.
+We recommend all ASP.NET Core web apps call `UseHttpsRedirection` to redirect all HTTP requests to HTTPS.
 If `UseHsts` is called in the app, it must be called before `UseHttpsRedirection`.

 The following code calls `UseHttpsRedirection` in the `Startup` class: